Trends in Pharmaceuticals Research and Development

 Between COVID-19, a sizeable uptick in the number of therapies under development, and increasing trial complexity, the drug development industry is in a season of change.
 Patient centricity is in the spotlight, and an exciting slate of new technologies and data capabilities position innovators to lead the pack.

-In 2022, PPD, the clinical research business of Thermo Fisher Scientific, surveyed more than 150 leaders at biotech and pharmaceutical organizations around the globe to assess trends in drug discovery and development.
+In 2022, the PPD™ clinical research business of Thermo Fisher Scientific surveyed more than 150 leaders at biotech and pharmaceutical organizations around the globe to assess trends in drug discovery and development.
 Respondents shared the therapeutic areas in their pipelines, barriers to bringing drugs to market, innovations in pursuit and lingering effects of COVID-19.

 The results are illuminating.
 Two years after the pandemic arrived and “mRNA vaccines” joined the mainstream rhetoric, many in the industry are facing elongated development timelines, talent shortages and regulatory hurdles.
 Over the past two years, patient recruitment has become the biggest barrier to advancing therapies, closely followed by the increasing complexity of clinical trials.